MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgShareListContentType.md

     - `[Position <Int32?>]`: Specifies the position in which the Content Type appears in the selection UI.
   - `[ParentId <String>]`: The unique identifier of the content type.
   - `[PropagateChanges <Boolean?>]`: If true, any changes made to the content type will be pushed to inherited content types and lists that implement the content type.
-  - `[ReadOnly <Boolean?>]`: If true, the content type cannot be modified unless this value is first set to false.
+  - `[ReadOnly <Boolean?>]`: If true, the content type can't be modified unless this value is first set to false.
-  - `[Sealed <Boolean?>]`: If true, the content type cannot be modified by users or through push-down operations.
+  - `[Sealed <Boolean?>]`: If true, the content type can't be modified by users or through push-down operations.
 Only site collection administrators can seal or unseal content types.

-COLUMNLINKS <IMicrosoftGraphColumnLink\[]>: The collection of columns that are required by this content type
+COLUMNLINKS <IMicrosoftGraphColumnLink[]>: The collection of columns that are required by this content type.
   - `[Id <String>]`:
   - `[Name <String>]`: The name of the column  in this content type.

-COLUMNPOSITIONS <IMicrosoftGraphColumnDefinition\[]>: Column order information in a content type.
+COLUMNPOSITIONS <IMicrosoftGraphColumnDefinition[]>: Column order information in a content type.
   - `[Id <String>]`:
   - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.